-The relevant exclusive area shall be determined by UEFA as part of the site visits undertaken at each stadium.
+The relevant exclusive area shall be determined by UEFA.
 Further details of the exclusive area are set out in the UEFA Champions League Club Manual.

 Any stadium naming rights which have been granted by the club are subject to the requirements regarding the exclusive area.
 This means that, subject to the following exceptions, no branding of the stadium sponsor (for example, any name, logo, trademark, design elements, slogan or corporate colours) may be visible in the exclusive area.
 Similarly, subject to the following exceptions, no such branding may be visible on any competition materials.
 The following exceptions apply only in relation to one stadium sponsor which has been granted long-term stadium naming rights:

 The name of the stadium sponsor may be announced (as part of the stadium name) over the stadium PA system for the sole purpose of denominating the stadium if required for safety and security reasons.
 No additional identification connected with the stadium sponsor (for example, a jingle) may be included in the announcement.